Comment on page

 We’ve been working hard creating some new features and streamlining workflows within GitBook.
 This time, we’re leveraging the power of AI in search and adding a new modal to show all your permissions and sharing options inside a space.
 Plus, we have a number of quality-of-life improvements across the app — whether you’re working in the editor, sharing content or using our API, we’re bringing you more functionality, and squashing some pesky bugs in the process.

 AI has been the talk of the town for the past few months, and we want to leverage that power in your documentation.
-So we’re introducing a new Smart Search that’s powered by AI, to help users get answers to their questions based on your documentation content.
+So we’re introducing a new Lens that’s powered by AI, to help users get answers to their questions based on your documentation content.
 You can see it in action right now in the GitBook docs.
 Read more on this release and how to join the alpha test in our community.

 You can now try this out in the GitBook docs